California: Several dead after shooting at office building | DW | 01.04.2021

 "An officer-involved shooting occurred" and the suspect was taken to hospital, Lt Jennifer Amat said.

+"The situation has been stabilized and there is no threat to the public," the Orange Police Department said on its Facebook page.

-The incident occurred at around 5:30 p.m.
+The shooting occurred at around 5:30 p.m.
 (0030 GMT/UTC) local time at a two-story office building in Orange County, south of Los Angeles.

 At least four people have died.